KaidenCoder/BreatheCss/README.md

 # BreatheCSS
 Type as fast as you can and stay safe.
-[Play here](https://kurosakicoder.github.io/SpeedTyper/)
+[Link](https://kurosakicoder.github.io/BreatheCss/)

 ## Project Info
 This project contains all the files so you just need to clone and run the project.